 There’s another kind of drawdown scheme available, called the Uncrystallised Fund Pension Lump Sum (UFPLS).
 Rather than taking a 25% lump sum payment at the start, each time you draw down money from your pension, 25% of it will be tax free, and the remaining 75% of the payment is taxable.

 When you die, any money that’s left in your pension pot, can be passed on to your loved ones tax-free if you’re aged under 75 when you die.
 If you die aged over 75, your beneficiaries will simply have to pay income tax on any income taken from it.
 They won’t typically need to pay inheritance tax (IHT) on drawdown money, as it’s considered to be outside of your estate.
-Learn more in our guide What happens to my pension when I die?
+Learn more in our guides What happens to my pension when I die? and Can my pension be used to reduce inheritance tax?

 However, if you’re considering using drawdown to take a flexible income from your pension, always make sure you have sufficient cash or a guaranteed income – this could be your state pension, an annuity or defined benefit pot – to cover the essentials.